jdrbc/jdrbc.github.io/index.md

 I'm a Vancouver-based software developer with interests in too many things to get useful at any one of them :)

-I've worked at [Traction On Demand](https://tractionondemand.com/) for about 5 years as a software developer & more recently as a development team lead on the [Traction Rec](https://www.tractionrec.com/) Salesforce App Exchange App.
+I've worked at [Traction On Demand](https://tractionondemand.com/) for about 5 years as a software developer & more recently as a development team lead on the [Traction Rec](https://www.tractionrec.com/).
 What's cool from a development point of view about Salesforce?

 - work with cutting edge technology
   - [like declarative development tools such as Salesforce Flows](https://trailhead.salesforce.com/en/content/learn/modules/business_process_automation/flow),